-  For example, a primary school teacher can complement a student about his handwriting before saying that he should improve his spelling.
+For example, a primary school teacher can compliment a student about his handwriting before saying that he should improve his spelling.
 Similarly, secondary teachers must highlight the positives of the students before making them alert to their flaws.
 A student might be a good listener or might have a good memory.
 Each student possesses some special qualities that need to be encouraged.
 It will not only make them feel better, but they will also not lose confidence when they are critiqued.

 Don’t Criticize Too Much at Once